If you needed something to get you out of a rut during a longer than planned job search, this might be it. It’s about hiring managers.

 If you are waiting for someone to decide that the job is yours.
-If you are waiting for someone to pluck you out of the masses and anoint you as the chosen one.
+If you are waiting for hiring managers to pluck you out of the masses and anoint you as the chosen one.
 If you are waiting for someone to recognize all the greatness in you.

 If you are, then you’re in trouble.